TO THE MEMBERS OF

 To the best of their knowledge and belief and according to the information andexplanations obtained by them your Directors make the following statements in terms ofSection 134(3)(c) of the Companies Act 2013:

-b) that such accounting policies as mentioned in Note 4 of the Notes to the FinancialStatements have been selected and applied consistently and judgement and estimates havebeen made that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company as at 31st March 2017 and of theprofit of the Company for the year ended on that date;
+b) that such accounting policies as mentioned in Note 4 of the Notes to the FinancialStatements have been selected and applied consistently and judgement and estimates havebeen made that are reasonable and prudent so as to give a true and fair view of the stateof affairs of your Company as at 31st March 2021 and of the loss of yourCompany for the year ended on that date;

-c) that proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;
+c) that proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of your Company and for preventing and detecting fraud and otherirregularities;

-d) that the annual financial statements have been prepared on a going concernbasis;
+d) that the Annual Financial Statements have been prepared on a going concern basis;

 e) that proper internal financial controls were in place and that the financialcontrols were adequate and were operating effectively;

-f) that systems to ensure compliance with the provisions of all applicable lawswere in place and were adequate and operating effectively.
+f) that systems to ensure compliance with the provisions of all applicable laws were inplace and were adequate and operating effectively.

 15. RELATED PARTY TRANSACTIONS

-Contracts / arrangement / transactions which are not at arms' length basis
+Contracts / arrangement / transactions which are not at arms length basis

 Any Material contracts / arrangement / transactions [as per Regulation 23 of theSEBI (LODR) Regulations 2015]

 16. CORPORATE SOCIAL RESPONSIBILITY INITIATIVES